-Through these newsletters, I was able to attend events where I encountered Reid Hoffman, who founded LinkedIn, and the Queen of the United Kingdom.
+Through these newsletters, I was able to learn about events where I encountered Reid Hoffman, founder of LinkedIn, and the Queen of the United Kingdom.

-Without the newsletter I would have also missed the opportunity to apply at and participate in the St. Gallen Symposium by the University of St. Gallen.
+Without the newsletters, I would also have missed the opportunity to apply at and participate in the St. Gallen Symposium by the University of St. Gallen.

 Most master’s programmes in the United Kingdom only last one year, which is very refreshing for someone who studied three to four years for a bachelor’s degree.